 An avid chamber musician, Tavani has collaborated with many great musicians, such as Edgar Meyer, Roberto Díaz, Jon Kimura Parker, Ronald Leonard, Clive Greensmith, and José Franch-Ballester.
 He has appeared at Music From Angel Fire, Philadelphia Chamber Music Society, Colburn Chamber Music Society, Curtis Recital Series, and Marlboro Music Festival.

-Mr. Tavani received an Artist Diploma from the Curtis Institute of Music, where he held the Dorothy J. del Bueno Fellowship while studying with Ida Kavafian and Arnold Steinhardt.
-He also earned a Bachelor of Music degree from the Colburn Conservatory in Los Angeles after working with Robert Lipsett.
-He completed his education at the Cleveland Institute of Music’s Concertmaster Academy program under the tutelage of William Preucil.
+Tavani has performed at the International Jean Sibelius Violin Competition in Helsinki, the Queen Elisabeth Competition in Brussels, and the Michael Hill International Violin Competition in New Zealand.
+Tavani holds an Artist Diploma from the Curtis Institute of Music, where he studied with Ida Kavafian and Arnold Steinhardt.
+He holds a Bachelor of Music degree from the Colburn Conservatory of Music in Los Angeles, where he studied with Robert Lipsett.
+He also received an Artist Diploma from the Cleveland Institute of Music, where he worked with William Preucil in the Concertmaster Academy program.
 Other previous teachers include Aaron Rosand, Shirley Givens, and Ronda Cole.
-He currently plays on a W.E.
-Hill & Sons bow generously loaned by Tom Frisina.

 He is a member of Third Culture Ensemble, which serves diverse communities across Northeast Ohio through music.
 He also is involved with the MasterWorks Festival, which seeks to integrate Christian faith and life in the performing arts.
 Tavani resides on the East Side of Cleveland with his wife Amanda, a double bassist and music educator, and their son, Gabriel.
 He grew up in Northern Virginia in a musical family of six brothers.
 His mother is a voice teacher and lyric soprano, and his father is a family physician and pianist.